Bristol-Cyber-Security-Group/testbed-os/docs/getting-started/index.rst

 If you are adding more testbed hosts to the cluster to provide more resource capability, the setup is very similar to the first testbed.
 You must follow the same installation and configuration steps.
-However, instead of running the testbed in master mode, it will need to be in client mode.
+However, instead of running the testbed in main mode, it will need to be in client mode.
 Please see the |testbed cluster| documentation for more information.

 Running Test Cases